 Biomarkers are measurable indicators of biological processes and disease states.
 AI helps with biomarker discovery by:

-- Identifying early disease markers: AI detects biomarkers from genomic, proteomic, and metabolomic data, enabling early diagnosis of conditions like Parkinson’s, epilepsy, and brain tumors.
+- Identifying early disease markers: AI detects biomarkers from genomic, proteomic, and metabolomic data, enabling the early diagnosis of conditions such as Parkinson’s, epilepsy, and brain tumors.

 - Predicting treatment response: AI models analyze biomarkers to predict how patients will respond to therapies, such as immunotherapy in multiple sclerosis or precision medicine in epilepsy.